twse/random-stuff/Readable Fonts/Transliteration.md

 SPAtlantis (1998), by James R. Adair, is a transliteration font for Windows and macOS based on Times for use with Semitic languages.
 This font comes in two styles – Regular and Italic.
 Download this font for macOS and Windows from [here](http://rosetta.reltech.org/TC/fonts/).
 The font cannot be used for regular text.

-TITUS Eastern Oriental (1995), by Jost Gippert, is a font derived from Times New Roman and contains accented letters for Romanized Hebrew and Arabic.
-The encoding type is MS Symbol, and the characters (including "space") are placed in the Unicode Private Use Area, which has the side-effect that word-wrap may not work.
-The Garamond-looking style font for WordCruncher has no word-wrap problems.

-TITUS Hebrew/Semitic (1995), by Jost Gippert, is a font derived from Times New Roman and contains Hebrew and Semitic transliteration characters.
-The encoding type is MS Symbol, and the characters (including "space") are placed in the Unicode "Private Use" block, which has the side-effect that word-wrap may not work.
-The Garamond-looking style font for WordCruncher has no word-wrap problems.

 TITUS Indo-Iranian (1995), by Jost Gippert, is a font derived from Times New Roman and contains accented letters for Romanized Indo-Iranian languages, old Gothic, accented Lithuanian and Avestan.
 The encoding type is MS Symbol, and the characters (including "space") are placed in the Unicode "Private Use" block, which has the side-effect that word-wrap may not work.
 The Garamond-looking style font for WordCruncher has no word-wrap problems.

 Transliteration (1998) is a TrueType font derived from Times New Roman Italic from Glyph for Windows for Egyptian transliteration created by the Centre for Computer-aided Egyptological Research, Utrecht University.
 It relocates some ASCII characters and removes mappings for other symbols.